Authentic Day Trip From Cusco: Chinchero Market And Ruins

 The church, built in the early 1600’s, contains wonderful frescos that cover the entire ceiling which date back from the time the church was built.
 The towns plaza is the upper portion of the main plaza of the Inca city, and to one side, Inca ruins – some buildings and many terraces – run down the valley, destroyed but not built upon.

-The Chinchero Ruins
+How to visit Chinchero Ruins

 The terraces were simply amazing .
 The view , the clouds – the complete mysterious feel , the one that surrounds all of the Inca ruins .
 The majestic views of icy mountains surrounding the area overlooking a sharp ravine.